S2AUlendo/UlendoCaaS-Docs/CaaSOP/CaaSOP.md

 ### Supported Platforms
 The Ulendo-CaaS plugin has been tested on the the Raspberry Pi 3b, Raspberry Pi 4.

+### Fixed Time Motion
+Currently, this plugin only works with plugins with printers that have support for Ulendo's Fixed Time Module developed for the Marlin Firmware.
+To find out how to add support for this module, contact your OEM.

+The data collection, and application of the shapers require support at the firmware level, and is not available for all machines.
+Contact your OEM to find out more about adding support for Ulendo's FTM.

 ## Printer operation
 For the Calibration as a Service Plugin to work effectively, an accelerometer needs to be attached to the printer, and connected to a support version of the Raspberry Pi.